evangipson/microstocks/README.md

 | [Authors](https://github.com/evangipson/microstocks/blob/master/README.md#authors)  |
 | [License](https://github.com/evangipson/microstocks/blob/master/README.md#license) |
 | [Acknowledgements](https://github.com/evangipson/microstocks/blob/master/README.md#acknowledgments) |

-# Microstocks
-Microstocks is an arcade stock simulator written in Javascript.
-Try and make the most money by selling high and buying low!
-This came about while I was reading "[Javascript: The Good Parts](https://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742)" by Douglas Crockford (great stuff, I recommend it).
-Initially, it was going to just be a way to generate stock names, but I haven't stopped exploring javascript.
-This is the result.

 ## Getting Started
 If you want a local copy of Microstocks, just fork the repository, and set this up in a folder somewhere on your computer, then open the index.html file in any browser.